bbaia/todomvc-angular-ngrx/README.md

 On the [`zoneless` branch](https://github.com/bbaia/todomvc-angular-ngrx/tree/zoneless), you'll find a version working without `Zone.js` using `@ngrx/component`, _a set of primitive reactive helpers to enable fully reactive, Zoneless applications_.

+The sample is available at https://bbaia.github.io/todomvc-angular-ngrx/ using the `zoneless` version (~235kB)

 ## Development server

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).